CE-Programming/toolchain/docs/static/hardware.rst

 Yes, the CPU litterally runs as though it's only clocked at around 6 MHz (equivalent to a Z80 at around 50 MHz).
 In 2019, TI released a new version of the TI-84 Plus CE that improves this significantly: now the CPU only spends about two-thirds of its time stalled.

-This isn't really important for SDK users; there's nothing you can do about it.
+This isn't really important for toolchain users; there's nothing you can do about it.
 I just feel the need to tell everyone about TI Education's bad engineering in the hope that they'll one day feel enough shame to do better.
 Because TI *does* have good engineers; they just apparently weren't employed when designing the TI-84 Plus CE.